smirarab/binning/README.md

    Go to the place where you want to have your supergene alignments saved, and run:

 ```
-   $BINNING_HOME/build.supergene.alignments.sh [pairwise_output_dir] [genes_dir]
+   $BINNING_HOME/build.supergene.alignments.sh [pairwise_output_dir] [genes_dir] [supergenes_output_directory]
 ```
-   This will create a directory called supergenes and will put all the supergene alignments in there.
+   This will create the directory given with `[supergenes_output_directory]` and will put all the supergene alignments in there.
    For each supergene, it will also create a `.part` file that tells you what genes are put in the supergene alignment, and the boundary between those genes.

 **Step 5:**